peterhinch/micropython-async/TUTORIAL.md

 event, yields for the duration of a data burst, then decodes the stored data before calling a user-specified callback.

-The algorithm promotes simplicity over RAM use: the 276 bytes used for the data array may be reduced to 68 bytes or less.
+The algorithm promotes interrupt handler speed over RAM use: the 276 bytes used for the data array may be reduced to 69 bytes by computing and saving deltas in the interrupt service routine.

 ######[Jump to Contents](./TUTORIAL.md#contents)